National Comedy Awards: The British Comedy Awards (1990–2014)

-The awards were shown live on ITV in December from 1990 to 2006, after which the broadcast of the British Comedy Awards 2007 was suspended by ITV due to allegations of irregularities and deception in the awarding of the 2005 People's Choice Award and then ongoing related investigations about the 2007 British television phone-in scandal resulting in Ofcom's subsequently fining ITV a record £5.675 million for its misuse of premium-rate telephone lines.
+The awards were shown live on ITV in December from 1990 to 2006, after which the broadcast of the British Comedy Awards 2007 was suspended by ITV due to allegations of irregularities and deception in the awarding of the 2005 People's Choice Award and then ongoing related investigations about the 2007 British premium-rate phone-in scandal resulting in Ofcom's subsequently fining ITV a record £5.675 million for its misuse of premium-rate telephone lines.

 After Michael Parkinson presented the inaugural ceremony at the London Palladium in December 1990, the majority of subsequent shows were presented by Jonathan Ross, staged at London Studios, and produced by Michael Hurll Television (MHTV), whose parent company is Unique Communications Group.
-Ross did not present the 2008 awards, in light of The Russell Brand Show prank calls row and was replaced for that year by Angus Deayton.
+Ross did not present the 2008 awards, in light of The Russell Brand Show prank calls and was replaced for that year by Angus Deayton.

 The 2007 show occurred on 6 December 2007, but was not televised due to the 2005 controversy and subsequent investigations.
 The following years ceremony was shown live on 6 December 2008.
 Compliance for the show was the responsibility of the ITV Compliance Unit of ITV Network Limited (consisting of members from ITV plc, STV Group, UTV Media, and Channel Television Ltd).

 In June 2010, it was announced that awards were to be broadcast on Channel 4 for three years, which was later extended for one more year.
 Shortly afterwards, the 2010 ceremony was postponed until it finally aired in January 2011.
 In June 2015 Channel 4 announced they would be dropping the ceremony.